rishigundakaram/object-tracking-annotation/README.md

 SiameseNN-Object-Tracker
 ==============================

-We use Siamese Neural Networks to perform one-shot leao
+We train a Siamese Neural Network to perform one-shot learning which can be used for object tracking.

 Project Organization
 ------------